mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ## Design concepts

+Fox population dynamics emerge from reproduction (abstracted into stochastic dispersal), rabies-induces mortality and limited space to occupy.

+Rabies dynamics emerge from stochastic disease transmission between neighbors, and the death of foxes after a certain time span of infection.

 ## Details

 ### Initialization

 The model is initialized by setting all patches to susceptible (S).
-One randomly selected patch is infected.
+Then, one randomly selected patch is infected.

 ``` - Setup
 ; clears and sets up the model